wangxiaoyunanne/docs/source/hive_geolocation.html.md

 | P100 | instagram          | 23731995 | 82711740  | 10         | 1000          | 8009.491 ms        | 1589.884033    | 15.113831     |
 | V100 | twitter            | 50190344 | 488078602 | 10         | 1000          | N/A                | 9216.666016    | 46.108007     |

-On a workload that fills the GPU, gunrock outperforms GT's OpenMP C++ implementation by ~533x.
-Comparing gunrock's GPU vs. CPU performance, we see that gunrock's GPU version outperforms the CPU implementation by 100x.
+On a workload that fills the GPU, Gunrock outperforms GT's OpenMP C++ implementation by ~533x.
+Comparing Gunrock's GPU vs. CPU performance, we see that Gunrock's GPU version outperforms the CPU implementation by 100x.
 There is a lack of available datasets against which we can compare performance, so we use only the provided instagram and twitter datasets, and a toy sample for a sanity check on NVIDIA's P100 with 16GB of global memory and V100 with 32GB of global memory.
 All tested implementations meet the criteria of accuracy, which is validated against the output of the original python implementation.

 - [HIVE reference implementation](https://gitlab.hiveprogram.com/ggillary/geotagging.git) uses distributed PySpark.
 - [GTUSC implementation](https://gitlab.hiveprogram.com/gtusc/geotagging) uses C++ OpenMP.